 In South Carolina, under certain circumstances, an arresting officer can obtain a blood sample from a DUI suspect.
-For a Mount Pleasant DUI defense attorney and his or her client, an arrest based on a blood sample raises a number of different issues than cases involving an arrest based on a breath sample.
+For a Mount Pleasant DUI defense attorney, an arrest based on a blood sample raises a number of different issues than cases involving an arrest based on a breath sample.

 Drawing the Blood